Frequently Asked Questions

 Who runs this site?

 The site was set up by a small group of amateurs with an interest in the lives of their mining ancestors.
-All the work is compiled by volunteers and the site receives no funding.
+All the work is compiled by volunteers and is entirely self-funded.

-Please note this site has no connection with the Scottish Mining Museum - their website can be found here.
+Please note this is not the website of the Scottish Mining Museum - their website can be found here.

 Why have you misspelled a name/placename?